diku-dk/hpps-e2023-pub/material/5-e-1/README.md

 When the server receives a `GET` it returns the stores variable.
 All `GET`s should be blocking, until the server has received the first `PUT`.
 Thus, clients sending a `GET` before another client send a `PUT` should block and wait until the server receives the first `PUT` and responds to all waiting clients.

 ## Theory
-These exercises are completely optional, but could be a good guide for the sort of knowledge we may expect in any future exams...

 1) Why are standards important for protocols?

 2) Suppose Host A wants to send a large file to Host B. The path from Host A to Host B has three links, of rates R1=500 kbps, R2=2 Mbps, and R3=1 Mbps.
         a) Assuming no other traffic in the network, what is the throughput for the file transfer?
         b) Suppose the file is 4 million bytes.
 Dividing the file size by the throughput, roughly how long will it take to transfer the file to Host B?
         ) c.
 Repeat (a) and (b), but now with R reduced to 100 kbps.

 3) An application using UDP to send messages typically only needs one socket, whereas a similar application using TCP would need needed two sockets.
 Why?
 If the TCP server were to support n simultaneous connections, each to a different host, how many sockets would the TCP based application need?

 4) In modern packet-switched networks, including the Internet, the source host segments long, application-layer messages (for example, an image or a music file) into smaller packets and sends the packets into the network.
 The receiver then reassembles the packets back into the original message.
 We refer to this process as message segmentation.
 Consider a message that is bits 10⁶ long that is to be sent from source to destination.
 Suppose there are 3 links, and each is 2 Mbps.
 Ignore propagation, queuing, and processing delays.
      a) Consider sending the message from source to destination without message segmentation.
 How long does it take to move the message from the source host to the first packet switch?
 Keeping in mind that each switch uses store-and-forward packet switching, what is the total time to move the message from source host to destination host?
      b) Now suppose that the message is segmented into 800 packets, with each packet being 10,000 bits long.
 How long does it take to move the first packet from source host to the first switch?
 When the first packet is being sent from the first switch to the second switch, the second packet is being sent from the source host to the first switch.
 At what time will the second packet be fully received at the first switch?
      c) How long does it take to move the file from source host to destination host when message segmentation is used?
 Compare this result with your answer in part (a) and comment
      d) In addition to reducing delay, what are reasons to use message segmentation?
      e) Discuss the drawbacks of message segmentation.